shivam091/unit_measurements-rails/README.md

 end
 ```

-These validations ensure that the unit is defined on the measurement and that a value exists.
+These validations ensure that the unit is defined on the measurement and that a quantity exists.
-Additionally, validations accept various options such as `message`, `units`, and comparison operators like `greater_than`, `less_than`, etc.
+Additionally, validations accept various options such as `message`, `units`, and comparison
+operators like `greater_than`, `less_than`, etc.

+All comparison validations require `UnitMeasurements::Measurement` values, not scalars.
+Most of these options replace the `numericality` validator which compares the
+measurement/method name/proc to the column's value.
+Validations can also be combined
+with `presence` validator.

+**Note:** Validations are strongly recommended since assigning an invalid unit
+will cause the measurement to return `nil`, even if there is a quantity:

 ## Contributing